 - The senator will be chosen based on the number of votes cast.
 Should there be a tie the Executive Board will select the individual to represent the area based on years of experience, standing with the University, performance of work, and perceived contributions to Staff Senate.

-- A letter from Staff Senate will be sent to new senators informing them of their election to Staff Senate by June 15 as a day of business or the following business day.
+- An email from Staff Senate will be sent to new senators informing them of their election to Staff Senate by June 15 as a day of business or the following business day.
 A copy of this letter will also be sent to the employee’s supervisor.

-- If the total number of vacancies is equal to or less than the total number of candidates, then those candidates shall become elected by appointment of the Executive Board.
+- If the total number of vacancies in a Job Family is more than the total number of candidates, then those vacancies shall be filled by candidates appointed by the Executive Board.
 However, candidates may only be appointed to vacancies within their corresponding Job Family.